DuckTalk/Backend/doc/API.md

 - Ask user for email/password
 - Create salt
 - hash password using salt
-- send the email, hashed password and salt to the server using a [user](#apiuser) PUT request
+- send the email, hashed password and salt to the server using a [user](#apiuser) POST request

 ### User login